Notifications & Updates

 Article 16—Control, Prevention, and Abatement of Pollution of Surface Water Rules Updated (Click to Expand)

-The North Dakota Department of Health is authorized to provide and administer Chapter 33-16-03.1 of the Administrative Code relating to the control of pollution from animal feeding operations under the provisions of North Dakota Century Code section 61-28-04.
+The North Dakota Department of Environmental Quality is authorized to provide and administer Chapter 33-16-03.1 of the Administrative Code relating to the control of pollution from animal feeding operations under the provisions of North Dakota Century Code section 61-28-04.

 EPA administers this program in North Dakota.

 The goal of the North Dakota Pollutant Discharge Elimination System (NDPDES) program is to provide a permitted structure in addressing wastewater discharged from point source facilities.
 Individual and general permits comprise the regulated spectrum on providing specified minimum levels of treatment based on available and achievable water treatment technologies.